 \subsection{Lattice congruences of the weak order}

-Based on the result of the previous section, we show now that the $k$-twist congruence~$\equiv^k$ is a lattice congruence of the weak order.
-We only remind the reader with the definition of these congruences and refer to~\cite{Reading-LatticeCongruences, Reading-CambrianLattices} for further details.
-This property will be essential for understanding the product in the algebra of acyclic~$k$-twists.
+Based on the result of the previous section, we now show that the $k$-twist congruence~$\equiv^k$ is a lattice congruence of the weak order.
+This follows as well from the work of N.~Reading~\cite{Reading-HopfAlgebras}, but we prefer to remind the short proof as we will use similar ideas in Part~\ref{part:extensions}.
+We first remind the reader with the definition of these congruences and refer to~\cite{Reading-LatticeCongruences, Reading-CambrianLattices} for further details.

-\begin{definition} An \defn{order congruence} is an equivalence relation~$\equiv$ on a poset~$P$ such that: \begin{enumerate}[(i)] \item Every equivalence class under~$\equiv$ is an interval of~$P$. \item The projection~$\projDown : P \to P$ (resp.~$\projUp : P \to P$), which maps an element of~$P$ to the minimal (resp.~maximal) element of its equivalence class, is order preserving. \end{enumerate} The \defn{quotient}~${P/\!\equiv}$ is a poset on the equivalence classes of~$\equiv$, where the order relation is defined by~$X \le Y$ in~${P/\!\equiv}$ iff there exists representatives~$x \in X$ and~$y \in Y$ such that~$x \le y$ in~$P$.
-The quotient~${P/\!\equiv}$ is isomorphic to the subposet of~$P$ induced by~$\projDown(P)$ (or equivalently by~$\projUp(P)$).
+\begin{definition} An \defn{order congruence} is an equivalence relation~$\equiv$ on a poset~$P$ such that: \begin{enumerate}[(i)] \item Every equivalence class under~$\equiv$ is an interval of~$P$. \item The projection~$\projDown : P \to P$ (resp.~$\projUp : P \to P$), which maps an element of~$P$ to the minimal (resp.~maximal) element of its equivalence class, is order preserving. \end{enumerate} The \defn{quotient}~$P/{\equiv}$ is a poset on the equivalence classes of~$\equiv$, where the order relation is defined by~$X \le Y$ in~$P/{\equiv}$ iff there exists representatives~$x \in X$ and~$y \in Y$ such that~$x \le y$ in~$P$.
+The quotient~$P/{\equiv}$ is isomorphic to the subposet of~$P$ induced by~$\projDown(P)$ (or equivalently by~$\projUp(P)$).